sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-readsb-container.md

 Creating readsb         ... done
 ```

-We can view the logs for the environment with the command `docker-compose logs`, or continually "tail" them with `docker-compose logs -f`.
+We can view the logs for the environment with the command `docker compose logs`, or continually "tail" them with `docker compose logs -f`.
 At this stage, the logs will be fairly unexciting and look like this:

 ```text
 [s6-init] making user provided files available at /var/run/s6/etc...exited 0.